quantis/activeRecord/README.markdown

     // Find the posts associated with the user
     $posts = $user->posts()->find_many();

-By default, Paris assumes that the foreign key column on the related table has the same name as the current (base) table, with `_id` appended.
-In the example above, Paris will look for a foreign key column called `user_id` on the table used by the `Post` class.
+By default, Dakota assumes that the foreign key column on the related table has the same name as the current (base) table, with `_id` appended.
+In the example above, Dakota will look for a foreign key column called `user_id` on the table used by the `Post` class.
 To override this behaviour, add a second argument to your `has_many` call, passing the name of the column to use.

 #### Belongs to ####